makinacorpus/makina-slides/python/inflence-on-js/blog_post.rst

 To conform to the iterable protocol, we need to define a class with a ``__iter__()`` method that returns an
 `iterator <https://docs.python.org/2/library/stdtypes.html#iterator-types>`_.
 The
-``iter`` function allows us to create an iterator on a list, so that's what we'll do first:
+``iter`` function allows us to create an iterator on a list, so we'll delegate to it:

 .. sourcecode:: python